-A coot getting friendly.
+A coot swimming by.

 The only new thing I saw at the Bear River Migratory Bird Refuge, just north of Salt Lake City, was a ring necked pheasant (the blurry photo above).
 We saw several from far away but they were very skittish and would dart under the bushes when they saw us drive nearby.